 The skin is sometimes called “the third kidney.”
 A lot of toxins come out through perspiration and in dead skin cells that flake off.
 Alternatively, a lot of toxins also go in through the skin though toiletries and cosmetics.
 A simple rule of thumb: don’t put anything on your skin you wouldn’t eat!

 The best thing you can do at home to flush those lymphatics and sweat out toxins through the skin is to take a ginger bath.
 With the addition of some good supplements or homeopathics to help open up the detox pathways—a ginger bath will get you through that long night of flu-like symptoms or just help you feel better after a long day at work.

 You will need the following ingredients for the ginger detox bath: 1/8 cup of fresh grated or powdered ginger (from your local supermarket or health food store), a body brush for rubbing your skin and 1 cup of Epsom salts (optional).
 Your bathtub should be clean and free of any soap residue.
 Try to use natural cleaning products to clean the tub if needed.

 Preparing & Taking the Ginger Detox Bath

 Fill the tub with as much hot water as you can stand.
 Add the ginger to the water.
 If desired, add Epsom salts (this will help reduce the cold-like symptoms you may experience the next day).
-You may also add Essential Oils to your liking, we love ten drops of Lavender for relaxation and healing.
-After the tub is full, get in: after about 15 minutes you will start sweating.
+You may also add Essential Oils to your liking; we love ten drops of Lavender for relaxation and healing.
+After the tub is full, get in: after about 15 minutes, you will start sweating.
 Start rubbing all areas of your body with a body brush 20 times using a clockwise circular motion.
 Start with each arm, then move on to your chest and proceed down over other parts of your body.
 You will feel hot and sweaty.
-Relax in the tub for the remainder of the 30 minutes.
+Relax in the tub for the rest of the 30 minutes.
 Do not exceed 30 minutes in the ginger detox bath.